uwaiseibna2/GAP/README.md

 ```
 where the tool is located under the directory `/users/username/downloads/_GAP/` and this command will find and return (if any) of the genes with the range [21030,21040] has minimum CV scores, where the tree_features are not used.

+**Note**
+1. For Windows OS, replace Rscript with the path to Rscript.exe while running the scripts.
+2. To run it for any gene beyond GULO, replace the GULO number to any gene of choice in `runGeneArchi.R`.